Hepatitis A

 During sex, for example, you can quickly catch the pathogen when licking your arse or indirectly when your fingers move to your mouth after contact with your arsehole, a used condom or dildo, but also with a shared pot of lubricant.

-Sources of risk for hepatitis A during sex
+Sources of danger for Hepatitis A during sex